projectsveltos/.github/profile/README.md

-# Sveltos: A Kubernetes Add-on Controller that Simplifys Add-on Management
+# Sveltos: A Kubernetes Add-on Controller that Simplifies Add-on Management

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/projectsveltos.svg?style=social&label=Follow%20%40projectsveltos)](https://twitter.com/projectsveltos)
 [![Slack](https://img.shields.io/badge/join%20slack-%23projectsveltos-brighteen)](https://join.slack.com/t/projectsveltos/shared_invite/zt-1hraownbr-W8NTs6LTimxLPB8Erj8Q6Q)

 👋 Welcome to our project!
 Our [documentation](https://projectsveltos.github.io/sveltos/) can help you get started and provides lots of in-depth information.

-## ✨ What is the Projectsveltos?
+## ✨ What is Project Sveltos?

 Sveltos is a Kubernetes add-on controller that simplifies the deployment and management of add-ons and applications across multiple clusters.
 It runs in the management cluster and can programmatically deploy and manage add-ons and applications on any cluster in the fleet, including the management cluster itself.
 Sveltos supports a variety of add-on formats, including Helm charts, raw YAML, Kustomize, Carvel ytt, and Jsonnet.